Th0dium/Chessfire-Shotgun-Chess---mod-no-ads-v1.20-/README.md

 2. Install **SAI — Split APKs Installer** on your Android device via app store.
 3. Open SAI → "Install APKs" → select the zip file → Install.

-> The APK is signed with an Android debug key (the original signing key is obviously not available).
+> The APK is signed with an Android debug key (the original signing key is not available).
 You'll need to enable "Install from unknown sources" in your device settings.

 ---